 The first trees were planted in 1830, and four years later, a marble pedestal with a bronze statue of the Young Queen was placed in the centre of the garden.

 Conceived as the exit from the square to fully attend the religious requirements of the Court, it was designed in 1752 by Bonavia, who making great show of his origins and training settled for models of clear Italian influence.

-The result is a circular ground plan structure covered with a spherical vault and a large central cylindrical lantern.
+The result we can see now with this audioguide is a circular ground plan structure covered with a spherical vault and a large central cylindrical lantern.

 The main façade is protected by a portico with five semicircular arches and Tuscan pilasters, which gives way to a terrace from the top, and is closed by a stonework balustrade and a triangular pediment.

 15. Charles III's Royal Theatre